21 Best Lazy Dog Breeds for Apartment Living - CityDogsLife Skip to content

 japanese chin

-The Japanese Chin is not an active dog.
-But needs having his playtime inside and a daily walk to meet his needs.
+The Japanese Chin isn’t an active dog, but he still needs indoor playtime and at least one daily walk to stay balanced.

 7. Boston Terrier